 The proposed storm drain system will install 18-inch, perforated CPEP along E. 48th Avenue from east of Eagle Street to Cordova Street.
 Existing water mains are located on the north side of the roadway.
-To meet the separation distance requirement from this utility as well as provide the best benefit to roadway drainage, the new storm drain pipe will be installed along the center of the road for the majority of the system.
+To meet the separation distance requirement from the water utility, as well as provide the best benefit as a subdrain to mitigate the effects of high groundwater, the new storm drain pipe will be installed along the center of the road for the majority of the system.
 Type 1 manholes will be installed at centerline, with connecting catch basins located to the north and south to intercept curb flow.